strontic/strontic.github.io/xcyclopedia/library/makecab.exe-FF47E32B1B45D1DE2ECC39107B365563.md

 ## Possible Misuse

 *The following table contains possible examples of `makecab.exe` being misused.
-While `makecab.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `makecab.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --